 Make instant ice like Raising Lifelong Learners.

-Investigate to find out if there’s a difference if you paint the ice indoors or outside on a cold day?
-Does the paint freeze on fresh ice?
+Investigate to find out if there’s a difference if you paint the ice indoors or outside on a cold day.
+Find out if paint freezes on fresh ice.

-Can you try different types of paper?
-Which absorb the paint the best?
+Experiment with different types of paper.
+Which absorbs the paint the best?

-*Ice can feel sticky when you first remove it from the freezer at is immediately freezes the moisture in your fingers.
+*Ice can feel sticky when you remove it from the freezer as it immediately freezes the moisture in your fingers.

 Suitable for EYFS